Coleman University

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Coleman University are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Coleman University are Surgeons, Cardiovascular technologists and technicians, Magnetic resonance imaging technologists, Dentists, and Physicians

 The most specialized majors at Coleman University are Computer and Information Sciences and Support Services (74 degrees awarded) and Business (19 degrees) (as of 2017).